 What is a typical session like?

 Usually, a session is an hour long.
-The length of a session may be modified to match the needs of the client, occasionaly 30 minutes is more appropriate.
+The length of a session may be modified to match the needs of the client, occassionly 30 minutes is more appropriate.
 All sessions are clothes-on and held in a private office space.
 Your concerns and pertinent medical history are discussed in regards to what issues you would like the work to address.
 After a brief assessment of movement, the majority of the session is held with the client on a cozy, heated table.
-As Orthobionomy is a cooperative work of the client and practitioner, your feedback during the work is valued and you may be asked to integrate the work through movement.
+As Ortho-bionomy is a cooperative work of the client and practitioner, your feedback during the work is valued and you may be asked to integrate the work through movement.
 Each session is uniquely designed to each clients needs and self-care techniques may be taught to the client so they may continue self-care outside of the sessions.
 Time on the table is mixed with integration exercises off the table and postural awareness tips.

 Orthobionomy is a non-force bodywork modality.
 Our guiding principles ensure that we move away from discomfort and into to comfort in order to facilitate the body's' need to self-correct.